microsoft/code-with-engineering-playbook/docs/developer-experience/going-further.md

 ## Limitation of custom tools

 If you decide to include [Azure-cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) in your Dev Container, developers will be able to run commands against their tenant.
-However, to make developers' life easier, we could go further by letting them prefill their connection information, such as the `tenant ID` and the `subscription ID` in a secure and persistent way (do not forget that your Dev Container, being a [Docker](https://www.docker.com/) container, might get deleted, or the image could be rebuilt, hence, all customization *inside* will be lost).
+However, to make the developers' lives easier, we could go further by letting them prefill their connection information, such as the `tenant ID` and the `subscription ID` in a secure and persistent way (do not forget that your Dev Container, being a [Docker](https://www.docker.com/) container, might get deleted, or the image could be rebuilt, hence, all customization *inside* will be lost).

 One way to achieve this is to leverage environment variables, with untracked `.env` file part of the solution being injected in the Dev Container.